vishvAsa/jyotiSham/kAla-mAnam/history/articles/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar/07_THE_LUNAR_CALENDAR_IN_THE_SiddhAnta_JYOTISHA_PERIOD.md

 1915 Bhādra 1869 Srāvana

-1918 Aṣādha * Pauṣa is Kșaya, ** Māgha is Kṣaya.
+1918 Aṣāḍha * Pauṣa is Kșaya, ** Māgha is Kṣaya.
 As regards the kṣaya months that occurred and will be occurring during the period from 421 śaka (499-500 A.D.) to 1885 śaka (1963-64 A.D.) a statement is given below showing all such years mentioning the month which is kṣaya and also the months which are adhika in these years.
 The calculations are based on Surya Siddhānta without bija corrections upto 1500 A. D. and with these corrections after that year.

 Intercalary months according to